Andrew Sullivan: Personal life

 In 2001, it came to light that Sullivan had posted anonymous online advertisements for unprotected anal sex, preferably with "other HIV-positive men".
-He was widely criticised in the media for this, with some critics noting that he had condemned President Bill Clinton's "incautious behavior", though others wrote in his defence.
+He was widely criticised in the media for this, with some critics noting that he had condemned Bill Clinton's "incautious behavior", though others wrote in his defence.

 In 2003, Sullivan wrote a Salon article identifying himself as a member of the gay "bear community".
 On 27 August 2007, he married Aaron Tone in Provincetown, Massachusetts.

-Sullivan was a friend of late journalist Christopher Hitchens.
+On May 26, 2023, Sullivan announced on his blog that he and Tone had divorced the previous week.

-Sullivan was barred for many years from applying for United States citizenship because of his HIV-positive status.
+Sullivan was barred for many years from applying for U.S. citizenship because of his HIV-positive status.
 Following the statutory and administrative repeals of the HIV immigration ban in 2008 and 2009, respectively, he announced his intention to begin the process of becoming a permanent resident and citizen.
 On The Chris Matthews Show on 16 April 2011, Sullivan confirmed that he had become a permanent resident, showing his green card.
 On 1 December 2016, Sullivan became a naturalised US citizen.

-He has been a daily user of marijuana since 2001.
+He has been a daily user of cannabis since 2001.